 Review of Ocean Dream

-The cruise ship Ocean Dream (ex-names Tropicale, Costa Tropicale and Pacific Star) was built in 1981.
+The cruise ship Ocean Dream (formerly Tropicale, Costa Tropicale, Pacific Star) was built in 1981.
 In 1982, the vessel started itineraries as the Carnival Cruise Lines' first newbuild ship - MS Tropicale.
-Most of the time it was sailing in the Caribbean.
+Most of the time it was cruising in the Caribbean.
 On April 25, 2017, the cruise vessel was ancored at Alang for shipbreaking.

 The 35,265-ton, 1,422-passenger cruise ship Ocean Dream (Tropicale) was transferred to the Costa Cruises fleet in 2001 and changed her name to Costa Tropicale.
 However, the cruise ship retired in 2005 and started operation for P&O Cruises Australia under the name Pacific Star.
 In 2008, P&O Cruises decided to sell the vessel to Pullmantur (subsidiary of RCCL-Royal Caribbean).
 After an extensive drydock refurbishment, the ship started operations under the name "Ocean Dream".
 It is currently chartered to "Peace Boat" (global non-government organization).

 Cruise itinerary program